ShorenaK/final-ShorenaK/README.md

 ## Future Improvements:

-- To implement Group CallOuts: Add functionality to allow users to create group chats by tagging the appropriate people.
+1. To implement Group CallOuts: Add functionality to allow users to create group chats by tagging the appropriate people.
     - Use Case: Users can create groups, such as "Family Members," to collaboratively resolve issues or discuss matters privately.
-- Functionality: Allow users to invite specific people to a CallOut Group.
-Enable threaded discussions and reactions within the group context.

-- Public CallOuts for Community Input: Introduce an option for users to make a CallOut public.
-    - Use Case: When users feel the need for outside perspectives, they can make their CallOut public and receive feedback or advice from the broader community.

-- Functionality: Users can toggle a CallOut to "public" mode.
+2. Functionality: Users can toggle a CallOut to "public" mode.
 Other users can view, react, and reply to public CallOuts.
 Implement a system to filter or moderate public discussions for quality and relevance.
+  - Use Case: When users feel the need for outside perspectives, they can make their CallOut public and receive feedback or advice from the broader community.

-- Enhanced Notifications: Expand the notification system to include:
+3. Enhanced Notifications: Expand the notification system to include:
     - Push notifications.
     - Scheduled reminders for unresolved CallOuts.

-- Improved UI/UX: Transition from a console-based application to a graphical interface for a better user experience:
+4. Improved UI/UX: Transition from a console-based application to a graphical interface for a better user experience:
     - Visualize CallOuts, replies, and reactions hierarchically.
     - Allow drag-and-drop user tagging for group creation.

+5. Voice Mail Functionality: Enable users to leave voicemails as part of their CallOuts.
+    - Recipients can listen to these messages at their convenience, promoting thoughtful communication when direct conversations aren't possible.
+    - Use Case: Allow users to convey tone and emotions more effectively compared to text, especially when dealing with sensitive topics.

-- Analytics and Insights:
+6. Analytics and Insights:
 Provide users with insights about their communication patterns:
     - Number of resolved CallOuts.
     - Common reaction types.